 Family planning services

-Indiana Family Health Council is a private, not-for-profit organization that funds 36 reproductive health clinics, of which 30 are accessible to the public, across the state to make healthcare and education available and accessible to all women, men and teens in Indiana.
+Indiana Family Health Council is a private, not-for-profit organization that funds 36 reproductive health clinics, of which 30 are accessible to the public, across the state to make healthcare and education available and accessible to all, including teens Indiana.
 Each year, 30,000 Hoosiers receive services coordinated by the Indiana Family Health Council.
 The services clients receive are primarily funded by the federal Title X program.

 - Smoking cessation counseling